mohieey/golb/readme.md

-# lbgo: Round Robin Load Balancer in Go
+# golb: Round Robin Load Balancer in Go

 ## Overview

-`lbgo` is a lightweight Round Robin Load Balancer implemented in Go.
+`golb` is a lightweight Round Robin Load Balancer implemented in Go.
 It is designed to distribute incoming network traffic across multiple backend servers in a circular manner, ensuring a balanced workload.

 ## Features